kensho-technologies/orama/docs/development.md

 The `/src/main.js` file is the entry point of the devServer bundle.
 The `/src/index.js` file is the entry point of the package.

-### No default exports
+### Only named exports

-Use only named exports, for consistency.
+For consistency, use only named exports (no default exports).

 ```jsx
 // BAD